Jeff Francis (American football): Los Angeles Raiders

-Francis was drafted by the Los Angeles Raiders in the sixth round of the 1989 NFL Draft and spent his rookie season on the Raiders' development roster.
+Francis was selected by the Los Angeles Raiders in the sixth round of the 1989 NFL draft and spent his rookie season on the Raiders' development roster.
 He was waived by the Raiders on September 4, 1990.

 Cleveland Browns

 On October 11, he was signed by the Cleveland Browns and placed on the practice squad.
 Francis was activated by the Browns before their December 23 game against the Pittsburgh Steelers.
 He appeared in that game, completing two passes for 26 yards.

 Francis spent the 1991 season on injured reserve and was cut by the Browns on August 25, 1992.
 He was re-signed by Cleveland on September 23 when backup Todd Philcox went on the injured reserve.
 He was again waived by the Browns on October 1.

 Indianapolis Colts

 On November 18, 1992, the Indianapolis Colts signed Francis to their practice roster.
 He was waived on December 9, 1992.